OISF/suricata/doc/userguide/rules/meta.rst

 metadata
 --------
-The metadata keyword allows additional, non-functional information to be added to the signature.
-While the format is free-form, it is recommended to stick to key, value pairs as Suricata can include these in eve alerts.
+The metadata keyword allows additional, non-functional, information to be added to the signature.
+While the format is free-form, it is recommended to stick to `[key, value]` pairs as Suricata can include these in eve alerts.
 The format is::

   metadata: key value;